 Well, he tried.
-Gone are the days when Charles Hittinger played Fin's elder son.
-Last night it was Hannah Montana's Cody Linley, and Dr. Drew officiated his airborne nuptials before everybody almost died on the family Vegas meet-up.
+Gone are the days of Charles Hittinger as Fin's elder son.
+Last night it was Hannah Montana's Cody Linley, and Dr. Drew officiated his airborne nuptials before everybody almost died on the terrible, horrible, no good, very sharky Vegas trip.

 Fin went surfing with his car, I think?

 At one point, pro surfer-turned-national 'nado whisperer Fin used the doors of a plummeting car to maneuver himself and his daughter-in-law (Imani Hakim) from the top of a casino onto a neon twister.
 Then he drove the car down said twister and onto the street in perfect timing.
 Then everyone watching said, Cool... wait, what?

 Fin commandeered the boat from the Treasure Island hotel